jross765/JKMyMoneyLibNTools/kmymoney-api-examples/README.md

 Thus, the suggested workflow is:

-1. Copy copy one of them into your own project.
+1. Copy one of them into your own project.
 2. Adapt the data to the KMyMoney file that you are using.
 3. Compile.
 4. Do a test run and see whether it actually does what you expect.